Get a free consultation

 3. Craft a Message People Remember

-Use short sentences.
+In business presentations you should: Use short sentences.
 Choose simple words.
-Explain ideas through examples.
-And keep your message focused on what matters most to your audience.
+Explain main ideas through examples.
+And keep your message targeted on what matters most to your audience.

-Short stories, brief scenarios and clean examples bring your ideas to life.
+Short stories, brief scenarios and clean examples will bring your good ideas to life.

 Introduction to Creating Your Message